robertvacareanu/llm4regression/FAQ.md

 ## Why does Linear Regression perform so well in Figure 1, for example, outperforming Gradient Boosting?

 Because that dataset is linear.
 On non-linear datasets (e.g., see heatmap on this repository), Linear Regression performs worse.

+## Did you fine-tune?

+No, we did not perform any additional training on the models.
+This includes no fine-tuning, prompt tuning, or reordering of examples.
+We used off-the-shelf LLMs.

 ## How can I try it?